official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

   * full declaration by Iraq;

-195 UN Security Council, 16 April 1998, ‘Report of the Executive Chairman on the activities of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of resolution 687 (1991)’ (S/1998/332).
+[^195]: UN Security Council, 16 April 1998, ‘Report of the Executive Chairman on the activities of the Special
-196 Campbell A & Stott R. The Blair Years: Extracts from the Alastair Campbell Diaries.
+[^196]: Campbell A & Stott R. The Blair Years: Extracts from the Alastair Campbell Diaries.
 Hutchinson, 2007.
-197 UN Security Council, 16 April 1998, ‘Report of the Executive Chairman on the activities of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of resolution 687 (1991)’ (S/1998/332).
+[^197]: UN Security Council, 16 April 1998, ‘Report of the Executive Chairman on the activities of the Special

 112

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

   * verification by the Commission; and
   * destruction, removal or rendering harmless under international supervision.